-TAF 2022 will not include increased registration rates.
+We are not increasing the TAF 2022 registration rates.
 Details can be found here on our Rates page.
 We offer a limited amount of financial aid to support TAF families in need.

 Will I get a refund if camp is canceled or my child needs to come home early?

-If we have to cancel camp before the first day of the session, we will provide a complete refund.
+If we have to cancel TAF before the first day of the session, we will provide a complete refund.

 If your child is sent home early from TAF due to medical or COVID-19 related reasons, we will issue full refunds this summer.
-Refunds will not be given for early dismissal due to homesickness or misconduct.
+Refunds will not be given for early dismissal due to homesickness or misconduct/bad behavior.

 Registration & Programming